Hal

 Recurring strengths

-• +Model-agnostic: supports OpenAI, LangChain, DSPy, and other frameworks.
+• +Model-agnostic: supports OpenAI, LangChain, DSPy, Groq, Llama, and more.

 Recurring frustrations